civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/variables.md

 Civic Component library contains a large number of variables that modify all areas of the theme.

 Variables allow for modification of:
-- Theme and component specific colours
+- Theme and component specific colors
 - Typography including line-height, font-size, font-weight and what fonts used
 - Spacing
 - Grid system